Health Insurance Requirement at Ohio State

 - You must make your initial choice in your My Buckeye Link by completing the Student Health Insurance Select/Waive Process BEFORE the deadline of your first term.
 The deadline is typically seven (7) days before classes start for autumn semester.
 Subsequent academic terms also have a Select/Waive period, but eligibility varies by prior selection and student status.
 Petitions must be completed outside of My Buckeye Link via the appropriate form.

 - Your choice at the start of your first term impacts the full policy year.
-If you select the Comprehensive Plan, your coverage is effective for the entire policy year and you cannot modify your choice term to term.
-If you waive the Comprehensive Plan, your waiver will stay in place for the entire policy year, although you can newly Select the Comprehensive Plan for a subsequent coverage period if you wish. **Any other modifications to your choice can only be made if you notify us of a Qualifying Event**.
+If you select the SHI Benefits Plan, your coverage is effective for the entire policy year and you cannot modify your choice term to term.
+If you waive the SHI Benefits Plan, your waiver will stay in place for the entire policy year, although you can newly Select the Benefits Plan for a subsequent coverage period if you wish. **Any other modifications to your choice can only be made if you notify us of a Qualifying Event**.
 If you purchase the WilceCare Supplement alongside your waiver, it remains in effect for the entire policy year.

-- If you do nothing and submit no choice at all, you shall remain covered by and billed for the Comprehensive Plan for the entire policy year, assuming eligibility.
+- If you do nothing and submit no choice at all, you shall remain covered by and billed for the SHI Benefits Plan for the entire policy year, assuming eligibility.

-- The policy year for the Ohio State Comprehensive Plan corresponds to the academic year.
-The full policy year runs August to August, with published specific start and end dates.
+- The policy year for the SHI Benefits Plan corresponds to the academic year.
+In general the full policy year runs mid-August to mid-August; specific start and end dates are published each year.

 - If you want to waive student health insurance, you will need to submit documentation of your other coverage, including plan name, policy holder/member ID number, group number, etc. This documentation is also required if you purchase the WilceCare Supplement